-Plant protection products currently not banned for use in Suriname on fruit and vegetables, are presented in Table 2.
+Plant protection products currently registered for use in Tanzania on fruit and vegetables, are presented in Table 2.

 Pesticide approvals are regularly changed, so their current status should be checked before any application.
 The conditions on pesticide product labels must be read and followed and their impact on any biological control agents should be considered.